renoirb/htmlcsstherightway/README.md

 ### Contributor Style Guide

-1. Use American English spelling (*primary English repo only*)
+1. Use English spelling (*primary English repo only*)
 2. Use four (4) spaces to indent text; do not use tabs.
-3. Wrap all text to 120 characters.
+3. Wrap all text to 120 characters
-4. Code samples should adhere to PSR-1 or higher.

 ## Where